fastxml/fastxml/README.md

    This is very useful when you just want to read some tags from xml document.

 # License
-FastXml source code is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+FastXml source code is licensed under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 # TODO
  * Support big file